borgbase/docs.borgbase.com/strategy.md

 # Practical Steps to a Comprehensive Backup Strategy – With Template

 ### Introduction
 Data is an essential part of your business and personal life.
-Unfortunately the data you need for your daily tasks is often taken as granted until lost.
 Having a structured backup strategy will not just save your precious family pictures, but also ensure business continuity.
 This article has a list of practical steps and generic templates you can use to make this task as simple as possible.

 ## Goals
 After completing the steps in this article, you will have the following: